signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

     already been registered as Poco compliant ones.
 This limitation may be acceptable.
   - Check: We can consider that any type that appear in IPoco closure MUST eventually have a converter and check the converters existence after the AutoService resolution.
-  - Discover: the `IPocoJsonConverter<TPocoLike>` converters are discovered and analyzed early by the KindDetector and their conversion target is registered as being "PocoLike" or "PocoConvertible".
+  - Discover: the `IPocoConverter<TPocoLike>` converters are discovered and analyzed early by the KindDetector and their conversion target is registered as being "PocoLike" or "PocoConvertible".

 - Give the PocoDirectory (that is a IRealObject) the IServiceProvider to resolve the converters.